 Visit Malaysia 2026 Countdown Festival: A New Year's Eve Celebration

-Kuala Lumpur, Malaysia--(Newsfile Corp. - December 31, 2025) - Malaysia ushered in the New Year on a high note as the Visit Malaysia 2026 (VM2026) Countdown Festival culminated in a spectacular New Year's Eve celebration at Pavilion Kuala Lumpur.
+(MENAFN- Media OutReach Newswire) Prime Minister celebrated the New Year together with Malaysians and officially kicked off Visit Malaysia 2026 at Pavilion Kuala Lumpur, amid captivating pyromusical fireworks, drone formations, laser shows, and stunning 3D anamorphic projections, alongside a star-studded lineup of top artistes KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 1 January 2026 - Malaysia ushered in the New Year on a high note as the Visit Malaysia 2026 (VM2026) Countdown Festival culminated in a spectacular New Year's Eve celebration at Pavilion Kuala Lumpur.
 The landmark event, a strategic collaboration between The Fame Events, Pavilion Kuala Lumpur and the Ministry of Tourism, Arts and Culture (MOTAC), serves as an iconic curtain-raiser that ignited the national momentum and aspirations for the VM2026 campaign.

 The highlight of the night was the countdown moment led by YAB Dato' Seri Anwar Ibrahim, Prime Minister of Malaysia as the Guest of Honour, who joined thousands of Malaysians and visitors to welcome the New Year.
 Underscoring the national significance of the occasion, the celebration was also attended by YB Dato Sri Tiong King Sing, Minister of Tourism, Arts and Culture Malaysia.